OWF/owf2014/pages/en/practical-information/index.md

 This year, the Open World Forum will be held at Eurosite Georges V, in Paris.

-The Beffroi is a congress center of 10 000 square meters, with a plenary hall of 732 seats, a second, smaller amphitheater of 236 seats, a multi-use space of 1000 square meters which can be used for exhibitions and 9 other small rooms.

-A terrace of 700 square meters on the roof of the building allows us to hold the networking cocktail in a unique setting.

 ## How To Get There

 [Eurosite Georges V](http://www.eurosites.fr/eurosites/george-v/)<br>